tyconsulting/blog.tyang.github.io/_posts/2012-08-16-scom-enhanced-email-notification-script-version-2.md

 	<li>The version 2 of the <strong>SCOMEnhancedEmailNotification.ps1</strong> script.</li>
 	<li><strong>config.xml</strong> that you will need to modify to suit your needs</li>
 	<li><strong>XML explaination.xlsx</strong> – explains each tag of the config.xml in details.</li>
-	<li><strong>Command Channel Setup.txt</strong> – what to enter when setting up command channel. (assuming the script is located at D:\Script). you can simply change the location of the script and email addresses, then copy &amp; paste each field.</li>
+	<li><strong>Command Channel Setup.txt</strong> – what to enter when setting up command channel. (assuming the script is located at D:\Script). you can simply change the location of the script and email addresses, then copy & paste each field.</li>
 	<li><strong>XML Sample</strong> – contains 3 config.xml samples. one for each SMTP authentication method (Anonymous, Integrated and Credential).</li>
 </ul>
 The notifications subscriber and subscriptions are setup exactly the same way as the original version of the script. you can simply refer to the <a href="http://blog.tyang.org/2010/07/19/enhanced-scom-alerts-notification-emails/">original blog post</a>.